Lepenica (Fojnička River)

 Lepenica is a small river in central Bosnia and Herzegovina.
 The Lepenica is right and main tributary of the Fojnička River.
-Its source is under the mountain of Ivan and runs through Kiseljak before its confluence with the Fojnička River.
+Its source is confluence of Bijela River and Crna River, between Tarčin and Kreševo.
+The source of Bijela Rijeka is under the Bjelašnica mountain, while Crna Rijeka springs under the slopes of mountains of Bitovinja and Ivan.
+The major settlement on its course is Kiseljak, through which it passes before the confluence with the Fojnička River.